What is scleroderma?

 Although it most often affects the skin, scleroderma also can affect many other parts of the body including the gastrointestinal tract, lungs, kidneys, heart, blood vessels, muscles and joints.
 Scleroderma in its most severe forms can be life-threatening.

 Forms of scleroderma

-There are two major forms of scleroderma, localized and systemic.
-Systemic scleroderma again is of two main types: diffuse and limited.
+There are 2 major forms of scleroderma, localized and systemic.
+Systemic scleroderma can be broken down into two main types: diffuse and limited.